zshanhyder01/Detection-Engineering/README.md

 Provided for fast validation and testing in Elastic environments.

-# Atomic Rules
-## What are Atomic Rules?
+## Atomic Rules

 Atomic rules are simple, single-event detections that identify a specific activity or behavior in isolation.
 They are the building blocks of detection engineering.

-## These rules typically:
+These rules typically:

 Focus on one log source
 Detect a single condition or event
 Are easy to test and validate

-## Example
+### Example

 ### Scenario: Detect execution of PowerShell with encoded commands

-## SIGMA (simplified):
+### SIGMA (simplified):

 title: Suspicious PowerShell Encoded Command
 logsource: